Provision the Data Science Virtual Machine for Linux (Ubuntu)

 R is one of the most popular languages for data analysis and machine learning.
 If you want to use R for your analytics, the VM has Microsoft R Server (MRS) with the Microsoft R Open (MRO) and Math Kernel Library (MKL).
 The MKL optimizes math operations common in analytical algorithms.
 MRO is 100 percent compatible with CRAN-R, and any of the R libraries published in CRAN can be installed on the MRO.
 MRS gives you scaling and operationalization of R models into web services.
 You can edit your R programs in one of the default editors, like RStudio, vi, or Emacs.
 If you prefer using the Emacs editor, it has been pre-installed.
 The Emacs package ESS (Emacs Speaks Statistics) simplifies working with R files within the Emacs editor.

 To launch R console, you just type R in the shell.
-This takes you to an interactive environment.
+This command takes you to an interactive environment.
 To develop your R program, you typically use an editor like Emacs or vi, and then run the scripts within R. With RStudio, you have a full graphical IDE environment to develop your R program.

 There is also an R script for you to install the Top 20 R packages if you want.
 This script can be run after you are in the R interactive interface, which can be entered (as mentioned) by typing R in the shell.